openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

 Abstract
 -------

 OEP-0023 [1] addresses the styling part of a theming system based on React.
-This proposal adds guidelines for content modification aspect to the React based theming system
+This proposal adds guidelines for content modification to the React based theming system.

 Context
 -------